 Given the financial barriers to homeownership, it’s unsurprising we also found a strong positive relationship between household income and single-family homeownership, even after controlling for age and living arrangement.
 Given that income growth has lagged home prices in recent years, we would expect a greater number of households to be priced out of homeownership, which translates to increased demand for single-family rentals.
 That is likely another factor driving the increase in the (still very small) share of institutional investment within the single-family rental space, as well as a growing number of built-for-rent developments.

 However, we are wont to believe that this growth of the single-family rental market comes at any expense to apartments.
 There is a high degree of diversity among American households—whether it be in terms of age, income, living arrangement or other unobserved preferences—which translates into demand for a wide variety of housing products.
 The apartment market’s post-COVID-19 rapid rent growth, for example, is testament to the strength of the underlying demand for apartments, as well as the market’s limited supply.
 This tightness in the housing market illustrates that, after decades of underproduction, we need to build more housing of all types.

 About Research Notes: Published quarterly, Research Notes offers exclusive, in-depth analysis from NMHC's research team on topics of special interest to apartment industry professionals, from the demographics behind apartment demand to effect of changing economic conditions on the multifamily industry.

-Questions or comments on Research Notes should be directed to Claire Gray, NMHC's Research Analyst, at firstname.lastname@example.org or 202/974-2330.
+Questions or comments on Research Notes should be directed to Chris Bruen, NMHC's Senior Director of Research at firstname.lastname@example.org or 202/974-2330.